-The territory proposed for annexation currently includes 40 single-family residential housing units that are or may be occupied.
-The remaining 268 single-family units are under construction, and some are or may be occupied.
-The total 308 single family units in the proposal area will result in a population increase of approximately 897 persons.
-The projected population increase is based on the California Department of Finance estimates of 2.91 persons per unit (January 1, 2016).
+The territory proposed for annexation currently includes 694 residential housing units (430 single-family units and 264 multi-family units) which are or may be occupied within the annexation area.
+The remaining 284 residential housing units (99 single-family units and 185 multi-family units) are under construction and some are or may be occupied.
+Entitlements have been approved for the entire 978 housing units in the remainder area of the Gale Ranch Phase 4 development.
+The total 978 housing units (529 single-family and 449 multi-family) will result in a population increase of approximately 2,905 persons.
+The projected population increase is based on the California Department of Finance estimates of 2.97 persons per unit (January 1, 2020).